How to Decide if a Survey Company is Legitimate

 The Better Business Bureau (BBB) provides an online database where people can report or look up complaints made against companies and businesses in their local area.

-Checking with the BBB will help ensure that the company has not had any serious issues with regulators or customers in your area, which helps ensure the company is trustworthy.
+Checking with the BBB will help ensure that the company has not had any serious issues with regulators or customers in your area, which will help ensure its credibility.

-To check the rating of the online survey site with BBB, go to their website and type in their name or click on this link: www.bbb.org/us/fl (insert company’s name here).
+To check the online survey site’s rating with BBB, go to their website and type in their name or click on this link: www.bbb.org/us/fl (insert company name here).

 To learn how they rate companies, visit http://www.bbb.org/council/accreditation/how-accreditation-works/.